RelationalAI/rai-gnns-tutorial/HM/MLflow.md

 If desired, you can visit [MLflow](https://mlflow.org/) to monitor the training process in real time, including loss trends and evaluation metrics.
 For a detailed guide on how to use MLflow with our Streamlit App, refer to the [instructions](/MLflow.md) here.

-To access the MLflow page you can run:
+To access the MLflow page from a Snowflake notebook you can run:

 ```python
 connector._get_gnn_engine_details(engine_name)